anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

     - OPNFV, and CNOVP within it, owns the definition of the end-to-end framework (tooling, process, tests) used to verify and certify cloud native infrastructure and network functions
     - This verification and certification process is the end goal for the Rx2 stream of documents; the RC2 is defining tests that will be used by vendors and others to validate conformance to the RA2 specification, with RI2 being a deployable reference for vendors to develop against
 - **CNCF - CNF Conformance, Kubernetes, etc.**
-    - The CNF Conformance project in CNCF has a stated aim to "visibility into how well Cloud native Network Functions (CNFs) and the underlying Telecom platform follows cloud native principles"
+    - The CNF Conformance project in CNCF has a stated aim to provide "visibility into how well Cloud native Network Functions (CNFs) and the underlying Telecom platform follows cloud native principles".
     - As such, there are a number of contributions between CNF Conformance and RI2, to align requirements, to share artefacts and so on